MrEliasen/twitch-bot-list/README.md

 This is a list of (imo) useless Twitch IRC bots.

-The purpose of this list is for use with the [Twitch Bot Banner](https://twitch-bot-banner.sirmre.com/).
+The purpose of this list is for use with the [Ban Twitch Bots](https://ban-twitch-bots.sirmre.com/) web-app.

 **Please Note**: I am not against the creation of these bots, I just don't want them receiving subs gifted by the community.